Definition of Tyrosinemia

 Tyrosinemia type I is inherited as an autosomal recessive disorder and causes cirrhosis of the liver before 6 months of age and, untreated, leads to death from liver failure.
 A more chronic form of the disease is characterized by progressive cirrhosis of the liver, a renal syndrome (with loss of phosphate into the urine causing rickets of renal origin and growth failure) and recurring neurologic crises.
 Untreated, it usually leads to death by age 10 from liver failure or hepatocarcinoma (cancer of the liver).

 A diet with a special formula that lacks the amino acids phenylalanine and tyrosine can slow the inevitable progression of the disorder.
-Liver transplantation provides a better long-term outcome than diet alone.
 A drug called NTBC that inhibits the tyrosine metabolic pathway can reverse the symptoms of tyrosinemia and help the liver and kidney tissue to return to normal.
+Liver transplantation was used more in the past since it provided a better long-term outcome than diet alone, but treatment with NTBC is more effective.

 The usual treatment of tyrosinemia today is NTBC plus diet.
 This permits greater than 90% survival.
 Infants with tyrosinemia and cancer of the liver need a liver transplant to survive.